edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedUsersNexus.md

 ![image](EdgeX_GettingStartedNexusComposeNew.png)

 !!!
 Note
     The example above replaces the Geneva core data service from Docker Hub with the latest core data image in Nexus.
+Still the same process for Hanoi compose files.